wp-plugins/thecartpress/readme.txt

 * http://thecartpress.com/wp-content/uploads/2011/10/order_summary.png

 == Changelog ==
+= 1.1.7 =

 = 1.1.6 =
-* Redesign of the core: to make it smaller, to better support  future improvements
+* Redesign of the core: to make it smaller, to better support for future improvements
 * Shortcodes: now, they allow pagination, make your showcases in seconds
 * Dynamic Options: no-limits in levels of options, no-limits in catalogues
 * Checkout editor - Payment methods: allows to sort the different Payment methods